harshvardhaniimi/quote-generator/README.md

 # quote-generator
 The aim is to make a quotes generator website which we take with our breakfast.
 Quotes are derived from Wikiquotes "Quote of the day", found on: https://en.wikiquote.org/wiki/Wikiquote:Quote_of_the_Day.

-I used SelectorGadget and rvest to scrap quotes from Wikipedia page.
-Then I used Unsplash API to get a random nature background image.
+I used [SelectorGadget](https://selectorgadget.com/) and [rvest](https://blog.rstudio.com/2014/11/24/rvest-easy-web-scraping-with-r/#:~:text=rvest%20is%20new%20package%20that,of%20simple%2C%20easily%20understood%20pieces.) to scrap quotes from the Wikipedia page.
+Then I used [Unsplash API](https://source.unsplash.com/) to get a random nature background image.
 Finally, I use Shiny to combine all of these and make a webapp out of it.
+The app is hosted on [shinyapps.io](https://www.shinyapps.io/), a freemium ShinyApps webhost.

 Link to app: https://harshvardhan.shinyapps.io/quotes_generator/.